 When did you start painting professionally?

-… when we decided to focus on quality and when I learned to reach out to others and ask for help.
+When we decided to focus on quality and when I learned to reach out to others and ask for help.
 I’ve learned a ton from being a PDCA member, and I hired a consultant.

-… managing people and their expectations… this includes employees as well as clients.
+Managing people and their expectations… this includes employees as well as clients.

-… meeting and working with a wide variety of people and projects and helping them achieve the results they want.
+Meeting and working with a wide variety of people and projects and helping them achieve the results they want.

-The best business advice I ever got:
+What’s the best business advice you ever got?